-Add a delicious twist to any classic pecan pie recipe with a splash of bourbon and the caramel flavors of maple syrup and brown sugar.
+Add a delicious twist to a classic pecan pie recipe with a splash of bourbon and the caramel flavors of maple syrup and brown sugar.

-For a grab-and-go alternative, make my Pecan Pie Bars.
-They’re made right in a sheet pan for easy cutting, and they make a fun addition to your holiday dessert table.
+For a grab-and-go alternative, make some pecan pie bars.
+They’re baked on a sheet pan for easy cutting, and they’ll make a delicious addition to your holiday dessert table.

 Note: This is just a partial list of ingredients.
 For the full ingredient list, see the recipe card at the bottom of this post.